ADaMiller14/Pi-In-the-Sky/README.md

 __January 24 - Day 9__

 We made half of the roof and are a mere five or so parts away from completion of the house.

+__January 27 - Day 10__

+We finished creating the acual architecture of the house, and have moved on to the code.